dharsh-g/bike-sales-excel/README.md

 ## Conclusion
 <li>Middle Age Group (31-54) shows the highest number of purchases.
 The management should ensure that it should target this segmen of population.</li>
-<li></li>An inverse linear relationship indicates that as the commuters' distance increases, they prefer other means of transportation other than bike riding so the company should focus on short distance commuters.</li>
+<li>An inverse linear relationship indicates that as the commuters' distance increases, they prefer other means of transportation other than bike riding so the company should focus on short distance commuters.</li>